-Estimated Reading Time:
+Estimated Reading Time: 5 Minutes

-Wow, what an adventure
+What an adventure

 Do something different

-Some people can do the same job their whole life long, day in day out.
+Some people can do the same job their whole lives, day in and day out.
 Others get fed up with the monotonous lifestyle and want to do something different.
 I did the same thing myself.
 When the opportunity was there, I looked at the people around me.
-Then I said to myself I don’t want to be in their place in 30 years.
+Then I said to myself, “I don’t want to be in their place in 30 years.”

 An incredible trip in life

+Those first few years are incredible, especially if you don’t speak Spanish and don’t need much to live on.
 Until reality hits you: you gotta make a living.
 So now you have a choice.
 You can go native and learn how to eat rice and beans.
-You can live like a middle-class Tico or you are more ambitious.
+You can live like a middle-class Tico or be more ambitious.
 Then you work your butt off and live like an upper-class Tico.

-What have I gained?
+What have I gained moving here?

 I have: